There are no products listed under this category.

 Campers are required to provide their own tool kits for each day of camp – these kits can be purchased online for an additional fee or created out of items from your home kitchen.

 Building your own kit?
-Refer to this list to see which tool kit is required for which camp.
+Refer to this list to see which tools are required for which camp.

 What Not to Bring